For All Families

 - Join us and connect with our Rett community.
 It takes only a minute.
 This will give you access to RSRT research updates and activities.
 If you are a parent or family of a child with Rett you’ll be subscribed to RSRT’s e-newsletter specifically for families.

-- Join the Registry Pioneer program.
-In 2021 RSRT will launch the Rett Syndrome Global Registry, a parent/caregiver-driven registry that taps into your valuable day-to-day experience with Rett, provides new tools to manage your child’s symptoms and needs, while advancing research.
-The Registry Pioneer program will give you early access and let you enter data right away, allowing the registry to launch with a foundational dataset and be of immediate use to you and other families.
+- Join the Global Registry Pioneer program.
+In 2021 RSRT will launch the Rett Syndrome Global Registry, a parent/caregiver-driven registry that taps into your valuable day-to-day experience with Rett and provides new tools to manage your child’s symptoms and needs, all while advancing research.
+The Global Registry Pioneer program will give you early access and let you enter data right away, allowing the registry to launch with a foundational dataset and be of immediate use to you and other families.

 - Access our Thriving with Rett Guides.
 These are full of information and resources that are helpful to all Rett families.